TheJumpCloud/jcapi-go/README.md

 which allows an individual system to manage its information and resource associations.

-### Versioning

-[Semantic Versioning](https://semver.org) is used for the generated client packages.
-[go-export-parser](https://github.com/TheJumpCloud/go-export-parser) is useful for summarizing changes between versions and determining which version component (MAJOR, MINOR, or PATCH) is to be incremented for a new release.

 ### Usage Examples

 For more detailed instructions, refer to each API version's respective README